Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 For now, Musk is well ahead in virtually every area.

-SpaceX has dispatched three teams of astronauts to the International Space Station and on Tuesday is scheduled to launch a crew of civilian astronauts on a three-day trip orbiting the Earth.
+SpaceX has dispatched three teams of astronauts to the International Space Station and on Tuesday is scheduled to launch a crew of civilian astronauts on a three-day trip orbiting Earth.
 Blue Origin has launched a single suborbital mission to space that lasted just over 10 minutes.

 SpaceX already has launched nearly 2,000 Starlink satellites to orbit, bringing the company close to pulling off Musk’s riskiest and most daring venture: providing Internet service from space.
 Recently, Musk wrote on Twitter that his company has shipped 100,000 ground terminals for the system and is serving 14 countries.
-Last year, the FCC announced it was awarding SpaceX $886 million to help serve hundreds of thousands of customers in the U.S., part of a $9.2 billion effort to increase broadband access.
+Last year, the FCC announced it was awarding SpaceX $886 million to help serve hundreds of thousands of customers in the United States, part of a $9.2 billion effort to increase broadband access.

 Amazon has its own plan to flood Earth orbit with satellites that would beam the Internet to the ground.
 But it has yet to launch a single satellite.

 The modification SpaceX want to make to its FCC license and that Amazon is now challenging would add some 30,000 satellites in two configurations.
-One would be launched on its next-generation Starship rocket, the other would be flown on its workhorse Falcon 9.
+One would be launched on its next-generation Starship rocket; the other would be flown on its workhorse Falcon 9.

 Amazon argues that under the FCC regulations, SpaceX must present a single design for its system.
 It argues that the two configurations “arranges these satellites along very different orbital parameters.
 SpaceX’s novel approach of applying for two mutually exclusive configurations is at odds with both the Commission’s rules and public policy.”

-SpaceX called that a “delay tactic,” and said it was “a continuation of efforts by the Amazon family of companies to hinder competitors to compensate for Amazon’s failure to make progress of its own.”
+SpaceX called that a “delay tactic” and said it was “a continuation of efforts by the Amazon family of companies to hinder competitors to compensate for Amazon’s failure to make progress of its own.”

 On Twitter, Musk took that a step further, misspelling Bezos’s name and writing that it “turns out Besos retired to pursue a full-time job filing lawsuits against SpaceX.”